jnstockley/AddressBookREST/README.md

     - You need to have Java 8 installed and a tomcat 9 install.
 After thats dont place the .war file into the webapps folder in tomcat and start tomcat!

  - What operating systems are supported?
    - Pretty much any operating system that supports java version 8 and tomcat 9.
-That included Mac, Windows, Linux and possibly Andriod!
+That includes Mac, Windows, Linux and possibly Andriod!

 - When will the AngularJS version of this be updated?
   - It already is updated working with the new RESTful service and with new features and bug fixes!
 Check it out at: http://jackstockleyiowa.ddns.net/AddressBookUI